All Products

 If you apply a machine group immediately after you create the machine group, the heartbeat status of the machine group may be FAIL.
 This issue occurs because the machine group is not connected to Simple Log Service.
 To resolve this issue, you can click Automatic Retry.
 If the issue persists, see What do I do if no heartbeat connections are detected on Logtail?

-5. On the Data Source Settings tab, set the Configuration Name and Plugin Configuration and then click Next.
+5. On the Data Source Settings tab, set the Configuration Name and Plug-in Configuration, then click Next.

-• inputs is the data source configuration.
-This parameter is required.
+• inputs is required and is used to configure the data source settings for the Logtail configuration.

 Important

-You can configure only one type of data source in an inputs parameter.
+You can specify only one type of data source in inputs.

-• processors is the processing configuration used to parse data.
-This parameter is optional.
-You can configure one or more processing methods.
+• processors is optional and is used to configure the data processing settings for the Logtail configuration to parse data.
+You can specify one or more processing methods.

 {